Glossary

 Trust accounts offer several advantages:

-Financial Protection – Safeguards client funds from being misused or co-mingled.
+Financial Protection – Safeguards against mis-use of client funds

 Legal Compliance – Ensures regulatory adherence in industries like law and real estate.